Lower Extremity MRI (Foot, Ankle, Knee, Leg or Hip MRI) - CAM 721HB

 - Suspected metastatic disease with signs/symptoms and after initial imaging with radiographs

-Further evaluation of indeterminate findings on prior imaging (unless follow-up is otherwise specified within the guideline):
+Unless follow-up is otherwise specified within the guideline

 - One follow-up exam of a prior indeterminate MR/CT finding to ensure no suspicious interval change has occurred.
-(No further surveillance unless specified as highly suspicious or change was found on last follow-up exam)
+(No further surveillance unless specified as highly suspicious or change was found on last follow-up exam.)

 - To further characterize a prior abnormal x-ray or CT suggesting osteonecrosis

-- Known osteonecrosis to evaluate a contralateral joint after initial X-rays
+- Known osteonecrosis to evaluate a contralateral joint after initial x-rays

-- Abnormal X-ray or ultrasound
+- Abnormal x-ray or ultrasound

-- Negative X-ray or ultrasound but with a clinical suspicion of infection based on either of the following:
+- Negative x-ray or ultrasound but with a clinical suspicion of infection based on either of the following:

 - Pain and swelling